Remember when the crate was king? By Michael Donaldson

 National Crate Day

-Now in its fifth year, National Crate Day was the invention of The Rock radio station, traditionally held on the first Saturday of December to herald in summer; that makes the next National Crate Day, December 6, 2014.
+Now in its ninth year, National Crate Day was the invention of The Rock radio station, traditionally held on the first Saturday of December to herald in summer.
 But there are rules.
 Apart from drinking responsibly, the key commandment of National Crate Day is to support the “Crate of Origin” – or drink beer from wherever you’re from: for example Dunedin = Speights; Auckland = Lion Red.

 So for all those young beer drinkers raised on the stubbie, here’s how the whole crate thing works: First, buy a full crate of your chosen beer from Liquorland and pay a small deposit.
 Take home and enjoy with mates.
 When the crate is finished, simply return it to Liquorland with all 12 empty bottles and receive a discount on your next full crate.
 Not only is it brilliantly environmentally friendly, it’s pretty cost effective: A 24-pack of Lion Red – a total of 7.92 litres – might set you back about $40; whereas a swappa crate of the same – which is 9 litres – will cost you about $33.